The following is a brief description of the most common itinerary used by Outer Mountain Loop hikers.

 Juniper Canyon - Dodson Trail - Blue Creek Canyon

-The Dodson Trail is the hottest and most exposed section of the entire trek.
-Don't let the relatively short distance fool you.
-While hiking the Dodson Trail, it is important to keep an eye out for the rock cairns that mark the route.
-Most people, who have trouble on the Outer Mountain Loop, run into problems on this section due to lack of shade, heat radiating from the barren rocks, and the climbing and descending from drainage to drainage.
-You will be climbing (and descending) 2,000' along the way, but views are spectacular, and the solitude is always mesmerizing.
+The Dodson Trail is the hottest and most exposed section of the loop.
+While hiking the Dodson Trail it is important to keep an eye out for the rock cairns that mark the route.
+Most people who have trouble on the Outer Mountain Loop run into problems on this section due to lack of shade, and the climbing and descending from drainage to drainage.
+You will be climbing (and descending) ~2,000' along the way.

 Follow the trail from the Juniper Canyon trailhead through Juniper Draw.
 After 3.6 miles you will reach the ruins of the Dodson Ranch and nearby Dodson Spring (usually dry).
-One mile further, the trail crosses the Fresno Creek drainage.
-This is the only location along the Dodson Trail where there may be water (don't count on it).
-If water is here, it must be treated before drinking.
-Please, do not contaminate this vital and ephemeral water source used by wildlife.
+One mile further the trail crosses the Fresno Creek drainage.
+Any water collected should be treated before drinking.
+Please do not contaminate this water source as it is vital to wildlife in the desert.

-In another 0.5 mile, is the junction of the Dodson and Elephant Tusk trails.
-If you have the time, a 1-mile side excursion here leads into the Fresno Drainage below Tortuga Mountain (another ephemeral water source).
+In another 0.5 mile is the junction of the Dodson and Elephant Tusk trails.
+If you have the time a 1-mile side excursion here leads into the Fresno Drainage below Tortuga Mountain (another potential ephemeral water source).